SSGrady/cot-4500-as2/README.md

 In this assignment, I implement numerical calculus methods for:

-- **Neville's method** for polynomial interpolation
+- **Neville's method**: for polynomial interpolation
-- **Newton's forward method** , which builds a divided difference table and computes polynomial coefficients
+- **Newton's forward method**: which builds a divided difference table and computes polynomial coefficients
-- **Hermite polynomial interpolation**, using the divided difference method
+- **Hermite polynomial interpolation**: using the divided difference method
-- **Cubic spline interpolation**, where the system is built to find matrix A, vector b, and vector x.
+- **Cubic spline interpolation**: where the system is built to find matrix A, vector b, and vector x.

 ## Requirements